a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Up.
 Verify that the volume window re-opens, and the that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Press Open-Apple+Up.
 Verify that the volume window is activated, and the that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Activate the volume window.
 Switch the window's view to by Name.
 Activate the folder window.
 Press Open-Apple+Up.
 Verify that the volume window is activated.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.

 * Launch DeskTop.
+Open a volume window.
+Open a folder.
+Close the volume window.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the volume window re-opens, and that the folder window closes, and the that the folder icon is selected.
+Press Open-Apple+Solid-Apple+Up again.
+Verify that the folder window closes, and the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the volume window is activated, and that the folder window closes, and the that the folder icon is selected.
+Press Open-Apple+Solid-Apple+Up again.
+Verify that the volume window closes, and that the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Activate the volume window.
+Switch the window's view to by Name.
+Activate the folder window.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the volume window is activated, and that the folder window closes.
+Press Open-Apple+Up again.
+Verify that the folder window closes, and that the volume icon is selected.

+* Launch DeskTop.
 Position a volume icon near the center of the screen.
 Drag another volume onto it.
 Verify that after the copy dialog closes, the volume icon is still visible.
 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag another volume onto the window.
 Verify that after the copy dialog closes, the volume icon is still visible.